ljansen-iee/openmod-berlin2020-plotly-and-dash/README.md

 3. Run the jupyter notebook `plotly_express0.ipynb`
 4. Run the app0.py file locally with `python app0.py`
 5. Open the apps in your browser under `http://127.0.0.1:8050`

+# Data

+The data is from https://data.open-power-system-data.org/ and the data license is [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/)